 Dan's eyes fastened on the youth.
 He was a big man, and quite imposing.
 "Haul your cargo!" he rumbled.
 The two youths turned, grumbling.
-"Let's went."
-Said Yob, and they dragged nodded and yanked their growling dogs away, back the way they'd come, turning only to direct a few rude signs and to shout abuse at the man ......
-Once they were far enough away to feel safe from pursuit.
+"Let's went." said the lout, and they dragged their growling dogs away, back the way they'd come, turning only to direct a few rude signs and to shout abuse at the man ...... once they were far enough away to feel safe from pursuit.
 Dan smiled to himself at the change of heart of the two 'toughs'.